shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 Building trust is of the greatest importance.
 Maintaining high hygiene standards and ensuring food traceability throughout the supply chain are non-negotiables.
 Implementing a transparent and trustworthy rating system for "Nepali Select" restaurants will go a long way in building consumer confidence.

-Finally, gastrodiplomacy is not just about projecting Nepal's image to the world; it's also about fostering national pride.
+Finally, gastrodiplomacy is not just about projecting Nepal's image to the world; it's also about supporting national pride.
 Highlighting the rich culinary heritage can strengthen local identities and empower communities.
 Imagine a young Nepali chef returning home after years of experience in a Michelin-starred restaurant abroad, bringing back not just culinary skills, but also international recognition for his homeland's cuisine.
 This sense of pride would trickle down, inspiring local farmers to take greater care in cultivating unique herbs and spices.

 ---